xy-241/CS-Notes/content/Computer Organisation/Processor/CPU.md

 >
 > The rule of thumb is that every [[CPU#CPU Core]] that supports hyperthreading has roughly an **additional $0.25$ CPU core performance**.

-## CPU Scratch Area
----
-- A small amount of high-speed memory that is used to store temporary data